 It is a number that keeps cropping up in nature, such as in the spiral of the Nautilius shell, the arrangement of flower petals, the spiral of galaxy, the lengths of finger bones.
 It has also been used extensive in art and architecture, Notre Dame cathedral in Paris, Parthenon in Athens, Stradivarius violin, Leonardo Da Vinci’s Vitruvian Man, the ‘bite’ in the Apple logo, etc.

 Dr Stephen Marquardt, a facial maxillary surgeon from California, who pioneered the use of the Marquardt’s mask.
 He analysed a large number of faces and conceived a mask based on the golden ratio that best fit the attractive faces.
 There were significant drawbacks to his theory in that different ethnicities are not so well catered for.

 It was Dr Arthur Swift and Dr Ken Remington from Montreal who popularised the use of Phi as parameters for facial beauty.
 They used the medial canthus (inside of the eye) as the landmark and the ideal location and proportions of a number of facial features can be derived from it.
-Their theory certainly fits with my art training and I use Phi extensively in my daily practice.
+Their theory certainly fits with my art training and we both use Phi extensively in our daily practice.

 In summary, there is much scientific evidence that our ability to perceive beauty is hardwired into our brain and that there are universal standards of beauty that transcends culture and ethnicity.
-As a cosmetic surgeon and injector, it is my imperative to not only aim for technical excellence, but to use my artistic sensibility, in order to achieve the best results for my patients.
+As cosmetic physicians, it is our imperative to not only aim for technical excellence, but to use our artistic sensibility, in order to achieve the best results for our patients.